- The need for interlibrary lending in an ebook environment

 • Andrew Wells, CAUL representative, University Librarian, University of New South Wales.
 Sydney think tank

 Through our think tanks, issues and position papers, ALIA provides the opportunity for our members to discuss new concepts around ebooks and elending.
 In our 'Buy It Now' Button discussion paper, we introduce a new concept or model for public libraries and elending.
 The paper outlines the benefits for the book industry of introducing the option to buy as well as borrow material through library management systems.
-We encourage our members to read the paper and forward your comments to firstname.lastname@example.org
+We encourage our members to read the paper and forward your comments to the ALIA Board.

 The State Library of Western Australia maintains a collection of materials relating to the supply of ebooks to libraries and library users.
 It includes advocacy and outreach efforts, research and initiatives of libraries and library organisations.